Boa constrictor pulled from couch inside Rose Hill home

 ROSE HILL, Kan.
-(KWCH) We've all heard of snakes on a plane, but what would you do if you found one in your house?
+(KWCH) We've all heard of "Snakes on a Plane," but what would you do if you found one in your house?

 It happened to a Rose Hill resident on Monday morning.

-Police received the unusual call after a resident found the 6-foot snake in their living room couch.
+Police received the unusual call after a resident said he found the 6-foot snake in his living room couch.

 "BCFD#3 responded and the snake was wrangled by our resident snake charmer, Deputy Fire Chief Linot, who is pictured along with Firefighter Kolter," said Butler County Fire District #3 on Facebook.